TanishkaMarrott/Decoding-The-TOGAF-Framework/ADM/Overview.md

 Provides a holistic methodology for designing, planning, implementing, migrating and governing architecture.
 Has around 8 phases:-

- The Preliminary Phase
+ The Preliminary Phase:- Setting up architecture framework and principles.
+Plus, setting up the organisation (The Capability Part/ structurs/ roles/ responsibilities) to deliver successful projects

-Phase A :- Architecture Vision:- Setting up architecture framework and principles.
-Plus, setting up the organisation (The Capability Part) to deliver successful projects
+Phase A :- Architecture Vision:-

 Phase B :- Business Architecture:- Aligning the business processes with the strategic goals we're looking at